 For agencies with an established UAS Program

-The Basic UAS Pilot’s Course is a 32 -hour program of instruction designed specifically and ONLY for agencies that already have an established UAS program with protocols and a comprehensive policy in place.
+The UAS Basic Operator’s Course is a 32 -hour program of instruction (8-hours online, 24 hours in class) designed specifically and ONLY for agencies that already have an established UAS program and are flying missions with protocols and a comprehensive policy in place.
 The course instruction is focused on piloting skills coupled with training in operational safety and system maintenance.
 The class begins with an online FAA test preparation course that culminates with an in-class review just prior to taking the FAA Aeronautical Knowledge Test for the Remote Pilot Airman Certificate.
 Following the test, students will:

 • Create a safety management system for UAS (to instill a verifiable depth of knowledge)